mCards/sdk-cards-ios-demo/README.md

 	- Remove a card from the digital wallet
 2. Fetch a user's mCard list
 3. Fetch the balances for a given mCard
-4. Diaplay an mCard's details
+4. Display an mCard's details

 # Importing
 The CardsSDK can be imported via SPM (Swift Package Manager).